kshitijjagatkar/Stack-Overflow-2018-Developer-Survey/README.md

 ## Results

-The main findings of the code can be found at the post available [here]().
+The main findings of the code(Blog about this survey) can be found at the post available [here](https://kshitijjagatkar505.medium.com/2020-data-scientist-industry-analysis-8c951c2384e8).

 ## Licensing, Authors, Acknowledgements

 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](Stack Overflow 2020 Developer Survey).
+You can find the Licensing for the data and other descriptive information at the their official link available [here](https://insights.stackoverflow.com/survey/2020).
 Otherwise, feel free to use the code here as you would like!